-- Example:

-- query: seller of email solutions for cell phones

-- document: [...]
-Giszmotron is a leading vendor of electronic messaging services for cellular devices [...]
+- Example: - query: seller of email solutions for cell phones - document: [...]
+Giszmotron is a leading vendor of electronic messaging services for cellular devices [...] - Solution: expand user query with related terms - often using a thesaurus to find related terms (synonyms, hyponyms) - new terms will have lower weights in the query - ex: expanded query: seller vendor phones device ...

-- Effect of polysemy on IR:

-- cell --> a prison room or a unit ?

-- --> returning irrelevant documents

-- --> decrease precision

-- Effects of synonymy and hyponymy on IR

-- --> missing relevant documents

-- --> decrease recall

-- Solution: expand user query with related terms

-- often using a thesaurus to find related terms (synonyms, hyponyms)

-- new terms will have lower weights in the query

-- ex: expanded query: seller vendor phones device ...

-- need to do WSD